RAG Status and Its Crucial Role in Organizational Leadership

 Just like when a project surpasses time variable expectations, when a project creeps beyond its financial budget, action is often required immediately to keep it alive.

 While a three-dimensional look at project management considers the impact of the talent resource, you can use it in the same fashion as we did with time and money, regardless of the project.
-When you plot talent on the vertical axis and time on the horizontal axis, you'll see how more talent added almost always results in shorter project times.
+When you plot talent on the vertical axis and time on the horizontal axis, you'll see how more talent added almost always results in shorter project times, provided the tolerances for both variables are carefully managed.

 Although adding talent helps reduce project timelines, it inflates the budget.
 As such, we assume that for each project you conceptualized as we went through each of the RAG statuses, you allocated proper talent resources.

-To build onto the RAG status colors, and customization knowledge you've gained so far, let's look at the typical actions that each color calls for.
+To build onto the RAG status colors, and customization knowledge you've gained so far, let's look at the typical actions that each milestone and color calls for.

 RAG Status Actions

-It only makes sense that each level of the RAG status model is met with action to turn it green.
+It only makes sense that each level of the RAG status model is met with action to turn it green, ensuring stakeholders are kept informed about the project's progress and overall project health through effective project reporting, and that your goals, as well as criteria, are clearly defined.
 It goes without saying that the green level requires no further action.
 On the other hand, project tasks with amber and red statuses beg for attention.
 What can you do when a project’s status becomes one of these colors?

 Amber Action Suggestion